richefeu/homepage-vrichefeu/02-publi.md

 * O. Ozenda, V. Richefeu, G. Chambon, G. Combe _Discrete element cells as a constitutive law in the material point method: key points of implementation_ (soumis à Acta Geotechnica)

+* A. Casarella, A. Tarantino, V. Richefeu, A. di Donna _Evaluation and improvement of Gay-Berne interaction potential to simulate 3D DLVO interaction of clay particles_

 ## Articles dans des journaux (peer-reviewed)